Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Empirical Studies

 \section{Empirical Studies}

-To illustrate the statistical and computational trade-offs in variational inference, we study the low-rank Gaussian inferential model in two empirical studies: one is a mean estimation problem on synthetic multivariate Gaussian data; the other is a Bayesian logistic regression problem on a real cardiac arrhythmia dataset~\citep{Dua_2019}.
+To illustrate the statistical and computational trade-offs in variational inference, we study the low-rank Gaussian inferential model in two empirical studies: one is a mean estimation problem on synthetic multivariate Gaussian data; the other is a Bayesian logistic regression problem on a real cardiac arrhythmia dataset.
 In both studies, we evaluate the variational posterior obtained by both the mean-field inferential model and the low-rank Gaussian inferential model~(\Cref{eq:VI_family}).
-Across both studies, we find that Gaussian inferential model with higher ranks suffers from lower approximation error but incurs much higher computational costs.
-The low-rank Gaussian inferential model can often yield significant computational benefits while keeping variational approximation at similar quality.
+Across both studies, we find that Gaussian inferential models with a higher rank suffers from lower approximation error but incurs much higher computational costs.
+In contrast, the low-rank Gaussian inferential model can often yield significant computational benefits while keeping variational approximation at similar quality.